Chocolate industry in the Philippines: Growing market opportunity for tablea

 Recent increase in the number of cafes and restaurants offering chocolate or chocolate-based drinks provided for the relative rise of tablea market opportunities.
 In addition to that, healthy lifestyle trends in the past years contributed to this gradual increase of demand.
 This is seen as a good sign of possible profit translation for cacao farmers and manufacturers.

 Industry size

 Philippine market

-Philippine chocolate market is dominated by both local and international companies.
 The four largest companies in the Philippines processing cocoa are Universal Robina, Comfoods, Delfi and Rebisco—all of which are located within Metro Manila.
-Also contributing to the chocolate market in the country are several well-known commercial brands such as Nestlé, Hershey's, and Cadbury Adams.
+Also contributing to the chocolate market in the country are several commercial brands such as Nestlé, Hershey's, and Cadbury.